marcopiraccini/sd-swim/README.md

 # SD-SWIM Protocol

-SWIM is a membership protocol [TODO: Addreference],with the goal of having each node of a distributed system an updated "member list".
+SWIM is a membership protocol [TODO: Add reference],with the goal of having each node of a distributed system an updated "member list".

 This implementation add a small join protocol used to join the group when there's